Katsevich-Lab/undercover-gRNA-pipeline/README.md

 # undercover-gRNA-pipeline

-A Nextflow pipeline to carry out the "undercover gRNA" negative control calibration assessment on a collection of methods and datasets.
+A Nextflow/R/groovy pipeline for carrying out the "undercover gRNA" negative control calibration assessment on a user-specified collection of methods and datasets.

 ## Example usage